yvesmartindestaillades/highthroughputcellularbiology/README.md

 ### How to run the notebooks
 1. Open the notebook in your favorite editor (e.g. VSCode, PyCharm, Jupyter Notebook, etc.)
 2. Run the first cell to import the libraries and the functions
-3. Some plots maybe require some inputs, e.g a sample, a construct, etc. Just change the value as you need.
+3. Some plots maybe require some inputs, e.g a sample, a reference, etc. Just change the value as you need.

 Ex: